Kofi Annan speaks for Dick Durbin and the Democrat Party.

 They don't want to be thought of as reactionary right-wingers.

-And so they're in a race here to see which one of them can be first to the finish line to show people in the mainstream press that they have grown and that they they don't like what's happening in this Hillary book at all.
+And so they're in a race here to see which one of them can be first to the finish line to show people in the mainstream press that they have grown and that they don't like what's happening in this Hillary book at all.

 Certain pundits, media outlets on our side, trying to establish their own objectivity and credentials with the left, not with the American people, by pouncing on this book.

-But it never works.
+But it never works, folks.

-Folks, it never works unless you keep it up, like John McCain does.
+It never works unless you keep it up, like John McCain does.

-McCain, if if he didn't make a career out of going on TV and savaging Republicans, they wouldn't love him.
+McCain, if he didn't make a career out of going on TV and savaging Republicans, they wouldn't love him.

 But he can't just do it once because you do it once.

-You're not going to impress the left, because in the liberal mind, conservatives are always going to be like Dick Durbin believes, Nazis, Stalinists, and Communists.
+You're not going to impress the left because in the liberal mind, conservatives are always going to be, like Dick Durbin believes, Nazis, Stalinists, and communists.

-That's what the Lib thinks of us.
+That's what the lib thinks of us.

-And nothing we can do because I ought to run a test for one week.
+I ought to run a test for one week.

 I don't think you all have put up with it, even if you knew in advance.